 Well, no…at least not in any kind of directly way.
 Even if you followed the whole method perfectly, it would probably come out a bit wrong when you play your guitar due to the way intonation and inharmonicity varies between different instruments.

 You could tune precisely to Taylor’s system (using this approach or a digital tuner), but still be out on the fretboard, as the low notes are pushed out in different ways if your guitar has a different scale length or string thicknesses (…after all, his tuning was formulated by ear from the quirks of his own guitar).

 And this method can’t be generalised either – i.e. we can’t adapt it to any possible tuning, as some tunings don’t offer a full set of unison pairs.
 Although I think most of the common ones could be done with close-enough pairs and maybe some 5ths.

 But it is conceptually possible to reach J.T.’s exacting, microtonal tuning with nothing electronic at all.
-Any mathematically-inclined piano-tuners out there?
-(I’m firmly guessing yes tbh).
+I think…but am not a real vibratory scientist: feedback, corrections, & suggestions very much welcome!

-n.b.
-I’m not an actual scientist…corrections and suggestions very welcome at email@example.com.
-And the best summary of my answer comes from r/jazzguitar user Shmeehay, the asker of the original question, in response to the first draft:
+- The best answer still comes from r/jazzguitar user Shmeehay, the asker of the original question, in response to an early article draft:

 everything here will remain ad-free and open access